SohamDas755/HISTORY-QUIZ/README.md

-Python History Quiz CLI 📜

-A text-based interactive quiz game built with Python.
-This program tests your knowledge on major historical events including World War I, World War II, and the Cold War using a randomized question engine.

-🚀 Features

-Multiple Topics: Choose between World War I, World War II, and the Cold War.

-Randomized Questions: Each topic has a pool of 10 questions, but the game randomly selects 5 unique questions per session.
-No two games are exactly the same!

-Simple Logic: Built using easy-to-understand if/elif statements and loops.

-Score Tracking: Calculates and displays your final score out of 5 at the end of the round.

-Input Validation: Checks user answers against a pre-defined key.

-🛠️ How It Works

-The code uses the Python random library to ensure variety in gameplay without complex databases.

-Topic Selection: The user selects a topic (e.g., WW1, WW2).

-Random Sampling: The script uses random.sample([1...10], 5) to generate a list of 5 unique numbers from 1 to 10.

-Question Retrieval: The code iterates through these 5 numbers.
-It uses a structure of if/elif statements to identify which question ID corresponds to which text question.

-Scoring: If the user inputs the correct option (a, b, or c), the score variable increments by 1.

-📋 Topics Included

-World War 1: Covers trenches, treaties, and assassinations.

-World War 2: Covers D-Day, the Pacific theater, and key leaders.

-Cold War: Covers the Space Race, Cuban Missile Crisis, and the Berlin Wall.

-Indo-Pakistan Wars: (Feature currently in development/Coming Soon).

-💻 Requirements

-Python 3.x

-▶️ How to Run

-Clone this repository or download the .py file.

-Open your terminal or command prompt.
+📜 Python History Quiz CLITest your knowledge of the 20th Century's most defining moments in this interactive, randomized command-line quiz game.📖 Table of ContentsAbout the ProjectKey FeaturesHow It Works (The Logic)Topics IncludedGetting StartedCode StructureRoadmapContributing🧐 About the ProjectThe History Quiz CLI is a lightweight educational tool designed to test your historical knowledge through a terminal interface.
+Unlike static quizzes, this program utilizes a dynamic randomization engine to ensure that every playthrough feels fresh.Whether you are a history buff or a student studying for an exam, this tool provides a quick and effective way to recall key dates, figures, and events from World War I, World War II, and the Cold War.🚀 Key Features🔀 Dynamic Randomization:Each topic contains a robust pool of 10 questions.The system randomly selects 5 unique questions for every session.Result: No two quiz sessions are exactly the same!📊 Score Tracking:Real-time feedback on every answer ("CORRECT" vs "WRONG").Calculates and displays a final score (e.g., 4 OUT OF 5) at the end of the round.🛡️ Robust Input Handling:Validates user choices (a/b/c/d) to prevent crashes.Simple, text-based navigation.🧠 Beginner-Friendly Codebase:Built entirely with standard Python libraries.Uses transparent if/elif logic, making it perfect for students learning to code.🛠️ How It Works (The Logic)This program avoids complex database dependencies by using Python's built-in random module.
+Here is the step-by-step flow:Topic Selection: The user selects a specific era (e.g., World War 2).Random Sampling: The script calls random.sample([1...10], 5).
+This generates a list of 5 unique integers between 1 and 10 (e.g., [3, 9, 1, 5, 8]).Question Retrieval: The program loops through these 5 integers.
+Inside the loop, a structure of if/elif statements maps each integer to a specific text question and its correct answer.Scoring: If the user's input matches the correct key, the score variable increments.📋 Topics IncludedTopicDescriptionStatusWorld War 1Trench warfare, The Treaty of Versailles, Assassinations.✅ ActiveWorld War 2D-Day, The Holocaust, The Pacific Theater, Key Generals.✅ ActiveCold WarThe Space Race, Cuban Missile Crisis, Berlin Wall, Proxy Wars.✅ ActiveIndo-Pakistan WarsKey conflicts and treaties in the subcontinent.🚧 Coming Soon💻 Getting StartedPrerequisitesPython 3.6 or higher installed on your machine.Installation & RunClone the Repositorygit clone [https://github.com/your-username/history-quiz-cli.git](https://github.com/your-username/history-quiz-cli.git)

-Navigate to the folder containing the file.
+Navigate to the Directorycd history-quiz-cli

-Run the following command:
+Run the Quizpython history_quiz.py

-python history_quiz.py

-📝 Code Example

-The core logic for picking questions looks like this:
+📝 Code StructureWe prioritize readability over complexity.
+Here is a snippet showing how questions are selected and displayed:import random

-# Selects 5 unique numbers from a pool of 10
+# 1. Select 5 unique ID numbers from a pool of 10
 questions = random.sample([1, 2, 3, 4, 5, 6, 7, 8, 9, 10], 5)

+# 2. Iterate through the selected IDs
 for q in questions:
     if q == 1:
-        # Print Question 1 logic...
+        print("QUESTION TEXT HERE...")
+        # Check answer logic
     elif q == 2:
-        # Print Question 2 logic...

-🤝 Contributing

-Feel free to fork this repository and add new topics or expand the question pool!
+        print("NEXT QUESTION TEXT HERE...")
+        # Check answer logic
+🗺️ Roadmap[ ] Indo-Pakistan Wars: Complete the question pool for the missing topic.[ ]
+Play Again Feature: Allow users to restart the quiz without exiting the script.[ ]
+Leaderboard: Save high scores to a local text file.[ ]
+Timer: Add a countdown timer for each question to increase difficulty.🤝 ContributingContributions are what make the open-source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.Fork the Project.Create your Feature Branch (git checkout -b feature/AmazingFeature).Commit your Changes (git commit -m 'Add some AmazingFeature').Push to the Branch (git push origin feature/AmazingFeature).Open a Pull Request.📄 LicenseDistributed under the MIT License.
+See LICENSE.txt for more information.